rubenwardy/minetest_modding_book/chapters/folders.md

 	-	(optional) models/ - place 3d models in here
 	...and any other lua files to be included by init.lua

-Only the init.lua file is required in a mod for it to run on game load, however the other items are needed by some mods to perform their functionality.
+Only the init.lua file is required in a mod for it to run on game load; however, the other items are needed by some mods to perform their functionality.

 ## Dependencies

-The depends text file allows you to specify what mods this mod requires to run, and what needs to be loaded before this mod.
+The depends text file allows you to specify which mods this mod requires to run and what needs to be loaded before this mod.

 **depends.txt**